Program overview

 • Building Commissioning Agent: Ensures that building systems are designed, installed, and function according to the owner's requirements.

-• Facility Maintenance Technician: Responsible for the upkeep and repair of building systems and infrastructure.
+• Facility Maintenance Technician: Responsible for the upkeep and repair of building facilities.

 • Building Systems Water Treatment Technician: Focuses on the treatment and management of water systems within buildings.